LCC-CIT/CS296N-CourseMaterials/CS296N_Syllabus.md

 - Finish the assigned <u>reading</u>.
 - Take the reading <u>quiz</u>.
+- Go to class, join the Zoom meeting, or watch the Zoom recording

 **Tuesday**

 - Do a <u>code review</u> of last week's lab for your lab partner.

+**Wednesday**

+- Go to class, join the Zoom meeting, or watch the Zoom recording

 **Thursday**